groovemonkey/consul-service-killswitch/README.md

 curl localhost
 curl: (7) Failed to connect to localhost port 80: Connection refused

+# Enable it again, if you like
+consul kv put service/nginx/enabled "true"

-# Log back out with ctrl-d
+# Log out with ctrl-d

 # Cleanup
 vagrant destroy